w3f/polkadot-wiki/docs/learn/learn-validator.md

 each parachain follows its unique rules and can pass messages between shards in a trust-free environment.

+With parachains now on the network, para-validators are selected every epoch to validate parachain blocks for all parachains connected to the Relay Chain.
+Para-validators work in groups to validate parachain blocks.

+The selected para-validators are one of {{ polkadot: 297 :polkadot }}{{ kusama: 1000 :kusama }}
+validators randomly selected (per epoch) to participate in the validation, creating a validator pool of 200 para-validators.

 Validators perform two functions:

 1. **Verifying** that the information contained in an assigned set of parachain blocks is valid